rubiojr/gas/README.md

 ## Overview

-The extension connects to GitHub's API to fetch your recent activity (comments, issue interactions, and pull request participation) and presents it in a formatted summary.
+The extension is a [Zed context server](https://zed.dev/docs/extensions/context-servers) that connects to GitHub's API to fetch your recent activity (comments, issue interactions, and pull request participation) and presents it in a formatted summary.
 This allows you to quickly catch up on your GitHub activity without leaving your editor.

 https://github.com/user-attachments/assets/0856b1a8-8dbc-4453-ae51-ef40bf25fbca